mozilla/explainers/README.md

 * we write a new explainer with a different problem framing that supersedes the explainer, and link from it to the new explainer
 * an explainer by another organization incorporates our explainer, and we link from ours to the external explainer

+Please add a link to the archived explainer to point to the work that replaces it, or to briefly document why it is abandoned.

 ## Explainer repo progress
 Iterate on an explainer repo, improving the explainer until there is broader interest to migrate it to an incubation or standardization group,